Efficient and Reliable Hitting-Set Computations for the Implicit Hitting Set Approach: Introduction

 In this work we explore alternative algorithmic techniques for hitting set computations within IHS based, with the key aim of realizing effective \emph{and} trustworthy hitting set computations.
 In terms of algorithmic alternatives to using IP solvers, we explore different ways of employing pseudo-Boolean (PB) reasoning~\cite{RM09Pseudo-BooleanCardinalityConstraints} as well as stochastic local search~\cite{aaai/Chu0L23,Chu0LL023} and their combinations together with IP solving.
 In terms of trustworthiness, it should be noted that the hitting set optimizers is in charge of ensuring that the objective function at hand is considered exactly.
 While IP solvers remain today the de facto approach to hitting set optimization within IHS, they are known to sometimes suffer from numerical instability, resulting in erroneous solutions \cite{CKSW13hybridbranch-and-boundapproachexactrationalmixed-integer}.
 While numerically exact implementations of IP solvers exist~\citeEG{EG21ComputationalStatusUpdateExactRationalMixed, CKSW13hybridbranch-and-boundapproachexactrationalmixed-integer}, their performance remains today far from the efficiency of IP solvers in their default settings without guarantees on exactness.

-The alternative HS computation approaches are applicable in general in different instantiations of the IHS approach, and---being based on exact reasoning---offer correctness guarantees.
+The alternative hitting set computation approaches are applicable in general in different instantiations of the IHS approach, and---being based on exact reasoning---offer correctness guarantees.
 We extensively evaluate the practical feasibility of the alternative algorithmic approaches to hitting set optimization we propose in the context of pseudo-Boolean (0--1 IP) optimization as one of the most recent instantiations of IHS.
-Highlighting a trade-off between efficiency and reliability, while a commercial IP solver turns out to remain the most effective way to instantiate HS computations in this setting, due to potential numerical instability using an off-the-shelf IP solver as-is is not generally exact; in fact, we show that exact HS computations instantiated via PB reasoning can be made competitive with a numerically-exact IP solver.
-Furthermore, the use of PB reasoning as a basis for HS computations allows for obtaining \emph{certificates of correctness} of IHS computations.
-As such, one of the contributions of this paper is the development of the first \emph{certifying instantiation} of a state-of-the-art IHS approach.
-To achieve this, we build on the VeriPB proof format~\cite{BGMN23CertifiedDominanceSymmetryBreakingCombinatorialOptimisation}, which has recently been shown to be applicable to a rich variety of MaxSAT algorithms \cite{VDB22QMaxSATpbCertifiedMaxSATSolver,BBNOV23CertifiedCore-GuidedMaxSATSolving,BBNOPV24CertifyingWithoutLossGeneralityReasoningSolution-Improving}, with IHS being the most important missing paradigm.
+Highlighting a trade-off between efficiency and reliability, while a commercial IP solver turns out to remain the most effective way to instantiate hitting computations in this setting, due to potential numerical instability using an off-the-shelf IP solver as-is is not generally exact; in fact, we show that exact HS computations instantiated via PB reasoning can be made competitive with a numerically-exact IP solver.
+Furthermore, the use of PB reasoning as a basis for hitting set computations allows for obtaining \emph{certificates of correctness} of IHS computations.
+Indeed, while not yet generally adopted in IP solvers, the idea that solvers should be \emph{certifying} (as in not only produce an answer but also a certificate of correctness of this answer), has slowly found its way from SAT solving to richer paradigms such as SMT solving \cite{BRKLNNOP22FlexibleProofProductionIndustrial-StrengthSMTSolver}, constraint programming \cite{GMN22AuditableConstraintProgrammingSolver,FSMSD24Multi-StageProofLoggingFrameworkCertifyCorrectness} and pseudo-Boolean optimization (see, e.g., \cite{url:pbcomp2024}).
+Building on this, one of the key contributions of this paper is the development of the first \emph{certifying instantiation} of a state-of-the-art IHS approach.
+To achieve this, we build on the VeriPB proof format~\cite{BGMN23CertifiedDominanceSymmetryBreakingCombinatorialOptimisation}, which has recently been shown to be applicable to a rich variety of MaxSAT algorithms \cite{VDB22QMaxSATpbCertifiedMaxSATSolver,BBNOV23CertifiedCore-GuidedMaxSATSolving,BBNOPV24CertifyingWithoutLossGeneralityReasoningSolution-Improving,JBBJ25CertifyingParetoOptimalityMulti-ObjectiveMaximumSatisfiability,VCB26CertifiedBranch-and-BoundMaxSATSolving}, with IHS being the most important missing paradigm.
 Our results on certifying IHS are applicable to any IHS instantiation where the reason of the decision oracle can be captured with PB-based reasoning, and as such includes e.g.\ MaxSAT as well.